Neck Arthritis Treatment

-The type of neck arthritis treatment prescribed by your doctor will depend on the cause and severity of your neck pain, the limits of your mobility, how far the degeneration has progressed, and other factors.
+The type of neck arthritis treatment prescribed by your physician will depend on the cause and severity of your neck pain, the limits of your mobility, how far the degeneration has progressed, and other factors.
 The most common course of treatment for neck arthritis symptoms is conservative, or non-surgical, methods.
 When a patient’s mobility remains restricted after conservative treatments, or if pain becomes chronic, a health care provider may suggest surgery as a treatment option.

 There is no known cure for arthritis, and most patients will experience long-term effects from this disease.
 When a person is diagnosed with neck arthritis, or cervical osteoarthritis, most health care providers will present their patients with a wide variety of options for conservative neck arthritis treatment, including:

 - Physical therapy – Exercise to strengthen the neck muscles

 - Hot or cold therapy – Heat pads to increase circulation or cold pads to reduce swelling

 - Pain medicine – Over-the-counter drugs like acetaminophen or ibuprofen, as well as prescription pain killers